• Skip to primary navigation

 Officially called the Xiangshan hiking trail, this relatively easy 15-20 minute hike to the top of this 183-meter high hill is a must-do activity in Taipei.

-While it’s only a short hike, be prepared to sweat, there are lots of stairs and due to the humidity, sweating is unavoidable.
-Nevertheless, the views over Taipei are amazing and worth the effort!
+While the Xiangshan trail is only a short hike, you will get sweaty.
+There are lots of stairs and due to the humidity, sweating is unavoidable.

 Xiangshan is the closest MRT stop, this is the last stop on the Red Line (also the stop for Taipei 101).
 Leave the MRT station via Exit 2 and check Google Maps or Maps.me for directions.